 The James Caird is now on display in the Laboratory at Dulwich College, Dulwich Common, London SE21 7LD.
 Trains run regularly from London Victoria to West Dulwich station, which is close to the College gates.

-For schools: visits can be booked on Mondays and Thursdays in College term time; the tour is from 11.15 to 12.15.
+School Tours: these can be booked on Tuesdays and Thursdays in College term time; the tour is from 11.15 to 12.15.